-5 Contract Management Tips for Improving Supply Chain Performance
+5 Contract Management Tips for Supply Chain Performance

 Establishing a steady supply chain is critical to successful procurement endeavors.
 Unfortunately, companies often have difficulty getting to this point due to a variety of intrinsic and extrinsic factors.
 Of course, contracting plays a significant role within the context of a company's procurement efforts, so good contract management is vital to improving supply chain performance.
 Here are 5 contract management tips for helping make that happen:

 1. Research and Screen Suppliers